Anisha Ambrose

-Anisha Ambrose is an Indian actress and model who appears in Telugu films.
+Anisha Ambrose is an Indian actress and model who appears in Telugu, Kannada and Tamil films.
 In 2013, she made her debut with Alias Janaki.

 Early career

 Anisha's parents are from Visakhapatnam and she grew up in Odisha.
 Her family runs several schools in Andhra Pradesh and Odisha.
 She pursued her education from St. Josephs College for Women in Visakhapatnam and completed her MBA in finance at GITAM School of International Business.

 She modelled for a friend's photography page on Facebook and her pictures were noticed by producer Neelima Tirumalasetti, from where her film career started.

 Personal life

 Ambrose married Hyderabad-based entrepreneur Gunanath Jakka in May 2019 and subsequently quit acting.
 The couple had a child in 2020.